 about our programs

-Ray Cortines, Superintendent, Los Angeles Unified School District
+Ray Cortines, Former Superintendent, Los Angeles Unified School District

 "The Ameson Foundation’s extensive connections in the field of education in China uniquely position it to act as a bridge between China and the West, and its programs are fostering cross-cultural understanding on a very large scale."

-Dr. Deborah Stipek, Dean, Stanford University School of Education
+Dr. Deborah Stipek, Professor, Stanford University Graduate School of Education